sigmf/SigMF/sigmf-spec.md

 parameters of the signal capture.
 It MUST be sorted by the value of each capture segment's `core:sample_start` key, ascending.

 All samples in a dataset are contained in exactly one capture segment.
-While there SHOULD be at least one segment defined, there are no items in the captures array it is implied that a single capture with the `core:sample_start` field equal to zero; no other metadata is implied.
+There SHOULD be at least one segment defined; if there are no items in the captures array it is implied that a single capture with the `core:sample_start` field equal to zero.
+No other metadata is implied.

 ##### Capture Segment Objects